JohnPittman/packagebuilder-js/README.md

 Now you can open up a terminal in the project folder and run any of the gulp tasks listed in the Gulp Commands section above on the project.

+Note: Right now the source directory that the build needs is src/ in the main project directory which the build needs to start the processes.
+You can change the locations of source files, distribution folder, etc. manually in the config.js that's included in the packagebuilder module under node_modules.
+This will be overwritten each time you reinstalled the package at the moment.

 <h1>Release Notes</h1>

 To be continued...
 The goal is to eventually have an initial setup run through to configure the paths of source and distribution so this can be use for large web projects as well.